Common Reporting Standard: Multilateral Competent Authority Agreement, 2014-present

 As of October 2014, 51 countries had signed up to the Multilateral Competent Authority Agreement (MCAA), to automatically exchange information based on Article 6 of the Convention on Mutual Administrative Assistance in Tax Matters The agreement specifies the details of what information will be exchanged and when, as set out in the Standard.

 As of July 2015, 53 jurisdictions had signed the agreement to automatically exchange information; As of July 2016 83 jurisdictions had signed the agreement.

 All European Union (EU) countries, China, India, Hong Kong, Russia and 109 countries altogether have agreed to become signatories.
 Yet many countries will not participate in the automatic information exchange.
 Many of those that have not signed are small countries.
 In April 2016, shortly after the release of the controversial Panama papers, Panama adopted the Multilateral Competent Authorities Agreement (MCAA) and signed the MCAA in Paris in January 2018 joining the CRS MCAA as the 98th jurisdiction.
 In the United States, a different cross-border tax compliance approach is promoted through the Foreign Account Tax Compliance Act (FATCA).
 The U.S. receives information relating to US citizens' accounts from many countries due to the compliance requirements of the FATCA.
 The United States, in many cases, will reciprocate by sharing banking data with countries for accounts which their citizens hold in the U.S., but not automatically, as is required by the U.S. in FATCA.

+In 2023, the Common Reporting Standard and the related MCAA became part of the International Standards for Automatic Exchange of Information in Tax Matters.
+That new agreement primarily reflects the agreement by the OECD of a new exchange of information standard applicable to crypto-assets, the Crypto-Asset Reporting Framework, commonly referred to as CARF.
+However, the OECD members also agreed a substantial number of changes to the CRS regime itself, designed to improve compliance.